 What is interpersonal skills when it comes to proper conversation etiquette?
 You can start by improving your ability to listen by noting how often you interrupt others during your conversations.
 If you interrupt often, try to make it through one conversation every day without interrupting the speaker.

 You can also be mindful of your own breathing.
-This can help you stay present, focused and prevent you from making a knee-jerk reaction to something you disagree with.
-Here, communication skills examples means focusing your attention without casting judgment.
+This can help you stay present, and focused and prevent you from making a knee-jerk reaction to something you disagree with.
+Here, communication skills examples mean focusing your attention without casting judgment.

 These suggestions would be a good place to start if you want to improve your interpersonal skills.
 You’ll likely find that it gets easier with more practice, and you’ll be amazed by how much it improves your empathy and decision-making ability.